pozdnyavladimer-jpg/gitcube-lab/graph_school/README.md

 Together these form a system for **architecture-aware AI agents**.

 ---
+# Conceptual Model

+Graph School can be understood through two complementary geometric models.

+Flower of Life → Reference Lattice

+This represents the discrete state space of possible architectures.
+Every valid architecture is a point in this lattice.

+Sri Yantra → Attractor Field

+This represents the dynamic navigation field guiding agents toward stable architectures.

+Agents do not search randomly.
+They move along structural pressure gradients toward lower-risk configurations.

+GraphEval measures the structural deviation between the current topology and a stable attractor state.

+In simplified terms:

+Lattice → possible states
+Attractor → direction of improvement
+GraphEval → distance to stability

+This framing allows Graph School to function not only as a benchmark, but also as an architecture navigation system.
 # Long-Term Vision

 Graph School aims to become a benchmark for **AI architecture reasoning**.